netlify-templates/victor-hugo/README.md

 npm install
 ```

-This will take some time and will install all packages necessary to run Victor Hugo and its tasks.
+This will take some time and will install all packages necessary to run RxMD and its tasks.

 ### :construction_worker: Development